 Next, a process called sealing takes place.

 During sealing, the sector data (identified by the CommD) is encoded through a sequence of graph and hashing processes to create a unique replica.
 The root hash of the merkle tree of the resulting replica is the CommRLast.
-(Learn more about merkle trees in our Decentralized Data Structures tutorial.)
+(Learn more about merkle trees in our Content Addressing on the Decentralized Web tutorial.)

 The CommRLast is then hashed together with the CommC (another merkle root output from Proof of Replication).
 This generates the CommR (Commitment of Replication, aka SealedSectorCID), which is recorded to the public blockchain.
 The CommRLast is saved privately by the miner for future use in Proof of Spacetime, but is not saved to the chain.